Ferguson Electronics

-Ferguson Electronics (formerly known as Ferguson Radio Corporation) is an electronics company specializing in small electronics items such as radios and set top boxes.
+Ferguson Electronics (formerly known as Ferguson Radio Corporation) is an electronics brand and former company specialising in small electronics items such as radios and set top boxes.

 History

+Early history and mainstream success

 Ferguson is one of the older electronics companies, alongside Ultra, Dynatron, Pye and Bush in the United Kingdom.
 It was originally an American–Canadian pre-War company making radio sets for the U.K. market based upon contemporary American models.
+On 21 January 1935, it was incorporated as a private limited company and Jules Thorn became chairman in 1936.
 After World War II, it became Ferguson Radio Corporation, making radio receivers and, later, televisions.
+By 1944, Thorn's group, Thorn Electrical Industries, was distributing all of the company's domestic radio production.
+On 9 July 1946, Thorn sold the company to Thorn Electrical Industries for £150,000.
 Later still, it became part of the British Radio Corporation.
-It was taken over by Thorn Electrical Industries in the late 1950s, but the Ferguson name continued to be used by Thorn, and its successor Thorn EMI.
+The Ferguson name continued to be used by Thorn, and its successor Thorn EMI.

 Throughout the company's early history, Ferguson products were very popular across its wide customer base.
 By the early 1960s its wide product range included a most comprehensive range of audio and TV equipment.
 Small, battery-operated portable transistor radios to solid oak 6 ft wide hydraulic lid radiograms sporting fully automatic stackable Garrard turntables, multi-channel radios and 2-foot-wide stereo speakers were commonplace in many UK households.
 Open reel tape recorders and hi-fis followed.

-Sales held well, with 1980s new introductions including personal cassette players, CD players and video recorders.
+Sales held well, with new introductions during the 1980s including personal cassette players, CD players and video recorders.

+Sale to Thomson and withdrawal from market

 The 1980s saw much competition from foreign brands such as JVC, Tandy, Hitachi and Sanyo.
 This took its toll on the Ferguson brand and in 1987 it was sold off to the French electronics company Thomson.
 Thomson group itself subsequently withdrew from the competitive European consumer electronics market.

+Licensing under Thomson/Technicolor

+Following its withdrawal from the market, Thomson SA- which later rebranded as Technicolor - licensed the Ferguson name to several third-party distributors in the UK.

-In the UK, the Ferguson brand was licensed initially to DSI (Dixons and Currys).
-DSI ceased using it in 2006 and competitor Comet took up the licence and used it until 2012.
+Initially it was licensed to DSGi (the owner of the Dixons and Currys retail electronics chains).
+DSGi ceased using it in 2006 and competitor Comet took up the licence and used it until 2012.
 Comet used the brand on Freeview and Freesat set-top boxes, DVD players and DAB radios.
-Although Comet went into administration in November 2012, it had discontinued using the Ferguson brand earlier in the year.
+(Although Comet went into administration in November 2012, with the subsequent closure of all stores, it had already discontinued using the Ferguson brand earlier in the year.)

-Today

-In 2017 Ferguson in the UK was relaunched by Cello Electronics, a British LED TV manufacturer.
-Cello has licensed the name from Technicolor (Thomson) to be used for a new range of televisions.
+In 2017 the Ferguson brand was again relaunched under license, this time by British manufacturer Cello Electronics for a new range of televisions manufactured in County Durham.

+Sale to Talisman Brands/Established

+In 2022, Technicolor's licensing business- including the rights to the Ferguson name and a number of other brands- was acquired by Talisman brands (d/b/a Established Incorporated, stylized as established.inc).